 Who is the reigning TCEC Grand Champion?

-Komodo defeated Stockfish in the Superfinal of Season 5, so Komodo is the reigning TCEC Grand Champion.
+Stockfish defeated Houdini in the Superfinal of Season 11, so Stockfish is the reigning TCEC Grand Champion.

 Did the engine move instantly?

 Yes, some engines can move from hash, or move instantly.
-However, sometimes it can seem that it moves instantly but in reality it doesn't, since there is a transmission delay from the server by 1 minute.
+However, sometimes it can seem that it moves instantly but in reality it doesn't, since there is a transmission delay from the playing server to the website by approximately 15 seconds.
 Refer to the "move time" for each engine to see how long it thought on its move.

 Is there a special plugin required to view the games?